Boys Don't Cry (1999 film): Principal photography

 Some scenes in Boys Don't Cry required emotional and physical intensity; these were allocated extended periods of filming.
 The scene in which Brandon, at the wishes of his friends, bumper-skis on the back of a pickup truck, was delayed when a police officer, just arriving at a shift change, required a large lighting crane to be moved from one side of the road to the other.
 The scenes took six hours to shoot and were filmed at sunrise, resulting in a blue sky being seen in the background.
-There were some technical complications: some of the filming equipment got stuck in mud, and radio wires in some of the scenes conflicted with the sound production.
+There were some technical complications: some of the filming equipment got stuck in the mud, and radio wires in some of the scenes conflicted with the sound production.
 Swank required a stunt double for a scene in which she falls off the back of a truck.
 Teena's rape scene was given an extended filming time; Sexton, who portrayed one of the attackers, walked away in tears afterward.
 Swank found portraying her character daunting and felt the need to "keep a distance" from the reality of the actual event.
 When scenes became difficult, Swank requested the company of her husband on set.
-At times, Peirce worked for seventeen hours a day in order to complete more work, but the other crew members told her that this was taking up potential nighttime filming hours.
+At times, Peirce worked for seventeen hours a day to complete more work, but the other crew members told her that this was taking up potential nighttime filming hours.

 Cinematography

-Peirce, who had originally sought a career in photography before moving into filmmaking, applied techniques she had learned into the film.
-She described the film's mood as "artificial night".
+Peirce, who had originally sought a career in photography before moving into filmmaking, applied techniques she had learned to the film.
+She described the film's mood as an "artificial night".
 Director of Photography Jim Denault showed her the work of photographer Jan Staller, whose long-exposure night photography under artificial lighting inspired Denault to avoid using "moonlight" effects for most of the film.
 As a way to further incorporate the sense of artificial night, John Pirozzi, who had been experimenting with time-lapse photography using a non-motion-controlled moving camera, was invited to create the transition shots seen throughout the film.

 The film's visual style depicts the Midwestern United States in a "withdrawn", dark and understated light to give a "surreal" effect.
 Denault shot Boys Don't Cry in flat, spherical format on 35mm film using Kodak Vision film stock.
 The film was shot with a Moviecam Compact camera fitted with Carl Zeiss super speed lenses.
 For the scene in which Brandon is stripped, a hand-held camera was used to give a sense of subjectivity and intimacy.